Feather IPA Installer: Sideload apps for iOS

 Feather is the first open-source IPA installer that works with Apple Developer Program (ADP) accounts.
 In my opinion, it's currently the best option for signing IPA files directly on your device, offering a great alternative to Esign and Gbox.
 Plus, unlike QuickSign, Feather is already available for download and ready to use.

 Feather was released as an IPA and TIPA package.
 IPA is dedicated to standard sideloading, and TIPA is a dedicated version for TrollStore.
-Download the latest version of Feather IPA from the official distribution links available below.
-Feather requires you to import a .p12 and a .mobileprovision for signing.
+Download the latest version of Feather IPA from the links available below.
+Once downloaded, you can easily sideload apps and manage your IPA files using the built-in IPA signer.

 Khcrysalis, the developer behind Feather, has crafted a beautifully designed user interface that makes the app stand out.
 The UI is simple, intuitive, and provides easy access to all features at your fingertips.
 There's also a feature that allows you to easily inject tweaks into sideloaded applications or games.